Waleedsa465/LocalizationSPM/README.md

 [![Swift Package Manager](https://img.shields.io/badge/Swift_Package_Manager-compatible-brightgreen.svg)](https://swift.org/package-manager/)

-A Swift Package Manager (SPM) library for easy localization of your iOS app's UI.
+A Swift Package Manager (SPM) library for easy localization of your iOS or MacOS app's UI.
 Automatically localizes view hierarchies by replacing text with localized strings.

 ## Features

 - ✅ Reset view hierarchy to original English keys
 - ✅ Set current language from UserDefaults or any string
 - ✅ Automatically localize entire view hierarchy
-- ✅ Supports UILabel, UIButton, UITextField, UITextView and more
+- ✅ Supports UILabel, UIButton, UITextField, UICollectionView and UISegmentedControl
+- ✅ Supports NSTextField (and its PlaceHolder Text also), NSButton, NSCollectionView and NSSegmentedControl
 - ✅ Lightweight and easy to integrate

 ## Installation